techmilldenton/flintconf/_features/features-insight.md

 title: Insight
 icon: user
 ---
-hear from veteran entrepreneurs about their successes and failures and learn from their experience
+hear & learn from experienced entrepreneurs about their successes and failures